git-developer/mqmgateway/README.md

 ## Data conversion

-M2MGateway uses converstion plugins to convert state data readed from modbus registers to mqtt value and command mqtt payload to register value.
+MQMGateway uses conversion plugins to convert state data readed from modbus registers to mqtt value and command mqtt payload to register value.

 Data readed from modbus registers is by default converted to string and published to MQTT broker.
 To combine multiple modbus registers into single value, use mask to extract one bit, or perform some simple divide operations a converter can be used.